benjamintanweihao/VivianBalakrishnan.github.io/smart-nation/index.md

 The key point is that this is all about people, not machines.

-PM Lee Hsien Loong has just launched our Smart Nation Initiative. http://bit.ly/1xrtFjk/ I am thrilled to have the opportunity to help deliver his vision for our nation.
+PM Lee Hsien Loong has just launched our Smart Nation Initiative. <a href="http://bit.ly/1xrtFjk"> I am thrilled to have the opportunity to help deliver his vision for our nation.</a>

 Smart Nation is not just another Government plan or committee.
 We can only succeed if the public, private and people sectors co-create the vision and work together to make it happen.
 Our team will engage ALL stakeholders over coming months.